1. Sarsfields survive huge test

 2. Na Fianna come good at finish

 Close calls and the Na Fianna hurlers have become familiar acquaintances.
-They needed extra-time in the Dublin semi-final against St Vincent’s, they needed a sensational late Ciaran Stacey goal in the county final against Kilmacud Crokes, and a late scoring charge against St Martin’s in the Leinster semi-final.
+They needed extra-time in the Dublin semi-final against St Vincent’s, they needed a sensational late Ciaran Stacey goal in the county final against Kilmacud Crokes, and they needed a late scoring charge against St Martin’s in the Leinster semi-final.

 Loughrea were the latest side to learn yesterday that Na Fianna may look out of sorts at stage during games, but they time their rush for the finish line to perfection.
 The Dublin kingpins were only in front twice in Semple Stadium yesterday, but the timing of those advantages in the 57th minute and 64th minute, spoke volumes for their ability to stem the bleeding during rocky stages, and come strong when the need is greatest.